RajeshKrSahoo/sending-Email-Python-Scripts/README.md

-# sending Email with Pandas dataframe table Python Scripts
+# Sending Email with Pandas dataframe table Python Scripts

 Sending Email with a table using python Dataframe,